Welcome Coaches to the Wonderful World which is

 4. Teams can also ask the International PCs to clarify something about a problem for them.
 There is a formalized clarification submission process.
 Link for info.
 Deadline to submit a clarification is February 15.

-5. Coaches are responsible for registering the Team, the Judges, and the Volunteer.
-Be familiar with the Judge/Volunteer Guidelines so your team is in compliance.
-Non-compliant teams risk getting a penalty against their LT score.
+5. Coaches (or coordinators) are responsible for registering the Team, the Judges, and the Volunteer.
+Be familiar with the Judge/Volunteer Guidelines for your Western PA and State PA Tournaments so your team is in compliance.
+Non-compliant teams risk getting a penalty against their scores.

-6. Coaches are required to review and sign the coach contract.
-Electronic review and submission of the coach contract can be submitted here.
-But you are encouraged to print out a hard copy and review it with your team and parents.
-The contract is a great way to set a positive Odyssey atmosphere and get everyone on the same page.
+6. Coaches are encouraged to review the OotM Coach Contract & Team Contract.
+These documents can help set the tone for your coaching responsibilities - and set the tone for your team's behavior.
+You are encouraged to print out the Team Contract and review it with your team and parents.
+The contracts are a great way to set a positive Odyssey atmosphere and get everyone on the same page.

 8. Competition Forms (STYLE, COST, TEAM REQUIRED LIST, OUTSIDE ASSISTANCE, etc) are available from the international website from the downloads bar in the Members Area.